The Bankrate promise

 6. Think global with your investments

 With so many different investment options available in the U.S., it can be easy to forget about the rest of the world.
 But in a global economy, there are increasingly attractive opportunities outside a country’s borders.
 If your portfolio is entirely focused on the U.S., it might be worth looking into funds focused on emerging markets or Europe.
-As countries like China grow at faster rates than the U.S., companies based there may benefit.
+As countries like China grow at faster long-term rates than the U.S., companies based there may benefit.

 It can also be a way to better protect yourself from negative events that might impact the U.S. exclusively.
 Other markets may not suffer as much if the U.S. sees an economic slowdown.
 Of course, the reverse is also true.
 Emerging markets sometimes face challenges due to their underdeveloped economies and financial markets, which can cause bumps on their long-term growth trajectory.
 But diversifying your portfolio is about smoothing out the inevitable bumps no matter where they come from.